Last Updated on January 22, 2023

 Maelstrom (5th Level)

-This spell creates a 30ft radius of 5ft deep water that deals damage to and pulls in creatures who fail their strength saving throw.
+This spell creates a 30-foot radius of 5-foot deep water that deals damage to and pulls in creatures who fail their strength saving throw.
 For starters, 6d6 bludgeoning damage is a lot to take on a failed saving throw.

 Then we get into the movement aspect.
 Since this is considered difficult terrain, movement speeds are essentially halved, so even if they don’t fail a saving throw they’re going to have a hard time escaping.